gnNNer0x/gnNNer0x.github.io.test/README.md

 # gnNNer0x.github.io - My Collection of Cybersecurity and DFIR Ramblings and Research

 ## Overview
-I'll be posting articles on my research, CTF walkthroughs, certitfication and course reviews, things that interst me, and more...
+I'll be posting articles on my research, CTF walkthroughs, certitfication and course reviews, things that interest me, and more...

 As I continue to post, I'll add more features.
 If you're interested in contacting me for any reason, send me an email at gnNNerx0@gmail.com.